terrymacdonald/DisplayMagician/README.md

 ## Planned features

-* Add Battlenet Game Launcher
-* Add Bethesda Game Launcher
+* Change UI from Winforms to .NET6 and MAUI
 * Add Unit Tests!
-* Change UI from Winforms to .NET6 and MAUI
+* Maybe add Intel Alchemist GPU spanned screen support when they are eventually released.

 ## Requirements

-* DisplayMagician only support 64-bit Windows 10
+* DisplayMagician only support 64-bit Windows 10/11
 * NVIDIA Surround support requires NVIDIA Game Ready driver to be installed
 * AMD Eyefinity support requires AMD Radeon™ Software Adrenalin 2020 Edition 21.2.1 or later to be installed